nodejs/node/doc/api/path.markdown

 ## path.resolve([from ...], to)

 Resolves `to` to an absolute path.
+All arguments must be strings.

 If `to` isn't already absolute `from` arguments are prepended in right to left order, until an absolute path is found.
 If after using all `from` paths still no absolute path is found, the current working directory is used as well.
 The resulting path is normalized, and trailing slashes are removed unless the path gets resolved to the root directory.
-Non-string `from` arguments are ignored.

 Another way to think of it is as a sequence of `cd` commands in a shell.